Chapter 2: Hello World app

 In this book we will use Bitbucket because it allows private repositories for free.
 Github charges a fee.
 Public repositories are available for anyone on the internet to use; private repositories are not.
 When you’re learning web development, it’s best to stick to private repositories so you don’t inadvertently post critical information such as passwords online.

 To get started on Bitbucket, sign up for a free account.
-After confirming your account via email you’ll be redirected to the Bitbucket welcome page.
-Click on the link for “Create a repository”.
+After confirming your account via email you’ll be sent a page to create a unique username for your Bitbucket Cloud.

 We’re already in the directory for our repo so skip Step 1.
 In Step 2, we’ll use two commands to add our project to Bitbucket.
 Note that your command will differ from mine since you have a different username.
 The general format is the below where